 Vehicle Refinish (VR) coatings are used to re-paint damaged vehicles like cars.
 They are widely used in Europe with about 80 000 spraying booths and an estimated workforce of 120 000 workers.
-VR coatings do comply with several EU legislation such as REACH, CLP, Occupational Health and the Solvent Emission Directive (2004/42/CE; product directive).
+VR coatings do comply with several EU legislation such as REACH, CLP, Occupational Health and the Solvent Emission Directive 2004/42/CE on the limitation of emissions of volatile organic compounds due to the use of organic solvents in certain paints and varnishes and vehicle refinishing products.

 2K primers and top/clear coatings are usually based on polyurethane chemistry which is based on di-isocyanates.